 Explain why each item is on your list and how you expect the students to engage with the material.
 Let students know which resources are good for gaining a basic understanding of the subject and which are more advanced.

 The library can produce digital copies from library print content so that your students can benefit from online access to high-demand course reading.
-To comply with the University's Copyright Licensing Agency (CLA) Higher Education Licence, teaching staff must not upload their own copies of published content to Blackboard or other online learning platforms.
+To comply with the University's Copyright Licensing Agency (CLA) Higher Education Licence, teaching staff must not upload their own copies of published content to Canvas or other online learning platforms.
 Further information can be found on the Request Digitisation page of this guide.

 Students engage with reading lists that are linked to learning outcomes and assessment.
 Refer to your reading list in lectures and seminars.
 Add new/topical resources as they become available.
 Can you make your list interactive?
 Would it be appropriate for students to suggest resources to add to the list?